bparanj/crystal/computer/terms/radio-frequency.md

    - **Attenuation**: RF signals lose strength (attenuate) as they travel through space, especially in higher frequency ranges.
 Various factors like distance, obstacles, and atmospheric conditions can affect attenuation.

 3. **Applications**:
-   - **Communication**: RF is essential for wireless communication technologies, including radio, television, mobile phones, Wi-Fi, and Bluetooth.
+   - **Communication**: RF is essential for wireless communication technologies,  radio, television, mobile phones, Wi-Fi, and Bluetooth.
    - **Radar and Navigation**: Used in radar systems for detecting objects and in navigation systems like GPS.
    - **Medical Applications**: Used in MRI machines and other medical imaging technologies.
    - **Industrial and Scientific**: Used in industrial heating, microwave ovens, and certain scientific experiments.